|Hours||Call The Court Office for Hours|

 |Address||240 North Main St., Minoa, NY 13116|

-Court is held on the first and third Wednesdays of each month at 5:30 p.m.
+Court is held once a month on the dates below at 5:30 p.m.
 Parking is available on N. Main Street or in the rear of the Municipal Building.

-The Assistant District Attorney assigned to the Minoa Justice Court is Peter R. Hakes , who attends our court sessions once a month.
+The Assistant District Attorney assigned to the Minoa Justice Court is Nicole K. Intschert, who attends our court sessions once a month.

 By pleading not guilty, you exercise your right to a public trial at which the People of the State of New York, represented by the District Attorney or his assistants, must prove, beyond a reasonable doubt, that you have committed the offense alleged in the accusatory instrument.
 The Court will determine, after hearing all the evidence submitted at the trial, whether or not the People have proven guilt beyond a reasonable doubt, and will render an appropriate verdict.

 By pleading guilty, you waive your right to a trial.
 A plea of guilty will subject you to sentencing by the Judge presiding to any legally authorized sentence.
 You may withdraw, with the Court's permission, your plea of guilty at any time prior to sentencing and exercise your right to a trial.